RonanDavalan/WindowsOrchestrator/README.md

 To remove the system:
 1. Run `2_uninstall.bat`.
 2.  **Accept the privilege request (UAC)**.
-3. The script will cleanly remove all scheduled tasks created by the project.
+3. The script will cleanly remove all scheduled tasks and restore the main system settings.

-**Note:** Uninstallation does not undo system changes (e.g., sleep will remain disabled) and does not delete the project folder.
+**Note on Reversibility:** Uninstallation doesn't just remove the scheduled tasks.
+It also restores the main system settings to their default state to give you a clean system:
+*   Windows updates are re-enabled.
+*   Fast Startup is re-enabled.
+*   The policy blocking OneDrive is removed.
+*   The script will offer to disable automatic login.

+Your system thus returns to being a standard workstation, with no residual modifications.

 ---